Astaxanthin and Skincare

 Overall Astaxanthin is a powerful and natural skin defence fighting the harm caused by daily exposure to the elements.
-The so called “Super Nutrient” not only helps with skin care but studies and research are proving it has an ever-increasing number of other health benefits.
+The super nutrient not only helps with skincare but studies and research are proving it has an increasing number of other health benefits.

 Astaxanthin is natural and safe for almost anyone to take.
-It most commonly comes in the form of a softgel as a “neat” product or part of a formula for skin care.
-Either way, the health benefits of the nutrient are vast and you will not regret trying it and feeling (and looking) better for it!
+It most commonly comes in the form of a softgel as a stand alone product or part of a formula for skincare.
+Either way, the health benefits of the nutrient are vast and you will not regret trying it and feeling better for it!

 For more everything you need to know about Astaxanthin, check out our comprehensive information page here.

 We’ve created an astaxanthin supplement containing 6mg of astaxanthin per softgel.
 To learn more about our astaxanthin, check out the product page here.

 Dr Ron Goedeke, specialises in alternative and functional medicine.
 He is a foundation member of the New Zealand college of Appearance medicine and has been a member of the American Academy of Anti-aging medicine since 1999.
 With over 20 years of experience in the anti-aging field, Dr Ron Goedeke is recognized as one of New Zealand’s leaders in this new and growing field of medicine.